DWFlanagan/ntrh/raw_markdown.md

 In 1869, Sage was involved, and later convicted, in a case concerning the Usury Laws in New York state.
 He was fined $500, but his jail sentence was suspended.
 He was accused of being the gang leader in a usury group.
 Later that year, Sage married his second wife, Olivia Slocum.

 Olivia Slocum was a school teacher from Troy, who had attended the Troy Female Seminary, now known as Emma Willard School.
 She was forty-one when Sage married her, he was 53.
-The marriage was not out of love; Sage needed someone to call his wife so that he would not be the prey of \`\`seduction lawsuits.''
+The marriage was not out of love; Sage needed someone to call his wife so that he would not be the prey of "seduction lawsuits."
 There is no indication that Olivia and Russell ever really cared for each other, and it seems even less likely that they were ever intimate.
 Sage continued to have affairs with beautiful and exotic women until his later years, after which he settled down to doing his serious profiteering.

 Sage was elected onto the Institute's board of Trustees on 24 June 1896.
 His only relative to attend RPI was a newphew, Russell Sage, Jr., who graduated in 1859.

 Sage died in 1906, during a vacation that his doctor requested he take to get away from the business.
 Apparently the withdrawal killed him.
 His wife Olivia found herself with a $70 million estate almost overnight.
 She immediately established the Sage Foundation to aid in promoting social and educational causes.
 It was in this way that this school teacher from Troy, who was at the time the wealthiest woman in the US, began to make contributions to education.
 In particular, she fought for better women's education.

 Olivia Slocum Sage made two large contributions to RPI.
 The first was funds for the building of the Russell Sage Laboratory, which was to house the new Mechanical and Electrical Engineering departments.
 At the time RPI was primarily a Civil Engineering school.
-When Palmer Ricketts, then President of RPI, sent her a letter suggesting the building of these departments, Olivia replied with a letter which said, in effect, \`\`Good idea.''
+When Palmer Ricketts, then President of RPI, sent her a letter suggesting the building of these departments, Olivia replied with a letter which said, in effect, "Good idea."
 To lend some weight to her letter, she also enclosed a check for $100,000.
 Eventually, the total sum donated for that purpose reached one million dollars.

 The other major contribution came in the wake of a new addition to the Quadrangle dorms.
 During the planning for the White dorm extensions, Olivia Slocum wrote President Ricketts stating that she would offer $100,000 for the construction of a dining hall.
 This hall was to be named after her nephew, Russell Sage, Jr.